c2d7fa/jonasforth/README.md

     $ qemu-sytem-x86_64 ... -hda fat:/some/directory

-We use this to easily test the image in QEMU; see the Makefile for more information.
+We use this to easily test the image in QEMU; see the Makefile for more information, or just run the `qemu` target to run the program inside of QEMU (of course, you must have QEMU installed for this to work):

+    $ make qemu

 * [ ] How to build the image for real hardware (what should the image look like, which programs, commands, etc.)